-(v) Decision regarding Jurisdiction of Tribunal
+(5) Decision regarding Jurisdiction of Tribunal

 After constituting the arbitral tribunal, it is first determined whether that arbitral tribunal has jurisdiction over the investment dispute.
-This may be a significant issue relating to the definition of the investment dispute to be covered as stated in (i).
+This may be a significant issue relating to the definition of the investment dispute to be covered as stated in (1).

-(vi) Decision on Merits
+(6) Decision on Merits